Resume reviews happen in as little as six seconds.

 You might think you’re an innovate self-starter, a tactical leader or an agile team player with years of experience.
 If you don’t have numbers to back it up, these words are nothing more than empty claims.

 Breaking into an industry-leading management consulting career is a dream for many.
 And not many agencies usher that dream into reality quite like Management Consulted.
+For this reason, doing a thorough resume review is essential, and we trust the above info is helpful.

 Our holistic approach to consultant prep means there isn’t a corner of the industry we haven’t touched.
 More than 55 percent of our trainees get offers from the top 10 consulting firms, compared to the rest of the industry’s 3 percent average.
 Ask yourself: Why take the risk?